-The 110kV route between Knockacummer wind farm and Glenlara sub-station is 11.4km in length, and is located mostly within county roads/verges.
-1.9km at the Knockacummer end is located within wind farm tracks and former young coniferous forestry plantation.
+The 110kV underground cable route between Knockacummer wind farm and Glenlara sub-station is 11.4km in length, and is located mostly within county roads/verges.
+A 1.9km length, at the Knockacummer end, is located within wind farm tracks and commercial coniferous plantation.
 The trench is stated to have been 1.25m deep and 0.6m wide.
 The cable is laid within three identified bridge structures which span watercourses.
 Some 3.7km of the route lies within the Stack's to Mullagharierk Mountains, West Limerick Hills and Mount Eagle SPA.
-The estimated time for the duct laying works was 12 weeks, with an additional 15 weeks for cable-pulling through the ducts.
+The estimated time for the duct-laying works was 12 weeks, with an additional 15 weeks for cable-pulling through the ducts.

-Glenlara Sub-station to Kingwilliamstown Bridge (Ballydesmond)
+Glenlara Sub-station to Kingwilliamstown Bridge, Ballydesmond

-The 19.5km 110kV route between Glenlara sub-station and Ballynahulla sub-station is stated to contain 24 joint bays for pulling cables through ducting (measuring 6.0 x 2.5m and 2.5m deep).
+The 19.5km length of 110kV underground cable between Glenlara sub-station and Ballynahulla sub-station, is stated to be entirely within roads/tracks.
+It contains 24 joint bays (measuring 6.0m x 2.5m and 2.5m deep) - for pulling cables through ducting.
 Joint bays were back-filled following cable pulling.
-In addition, inspection chambers (measuring 1.1 x 1.5m and 1.5m deep) have been installed at each joint bay.
+In addition, inspection chambers (measuring 1.1m x 1.5m and 1.5m deep) were installed at each joint bay.
 The trenches were typically 1.5m deep and 0.75m wide.
 Marker posts and marker plates (within areas of shallow excavation) are in place.
-Work teams would have worked simultaneously 2-3km apart, and estimated time for completion of works was 45 weeks.
-Five bridge crossings have been undertaken, with a further two watercourse crossings undertaken at culverts.
+Work teams would have worked simultaneously 2-3km apart; and estimated time for completion of works was 45 weeks.
+Five bridge crossings were undertaken, with a further two watercourse crossings undertaken at culverts.
 It is stated that construction compounds would not have been located within European sites.